 This is a good scripture to pray over yourself.

-“Lord, I pray out of your glorious abundance, you’ll strengthen me with you power on the inside through the Holy Spirit” Do you see what I did?
+“Lord, I pray out of your glorious abundance, you’ll strengthen me with your power on the inside through the Holy Spirit.”
+Do you see what I did?

-Praying the scripture if one of the most powerful things you can do as a Christian.
-When you search for the Bible verse about overcoming trials, pray it over yourself.
+Praying the scripture is one of the most powerful things you can do as a Christian.
+When you search for the Bible verse about overcoming trials, pray it over yourself.“I do not consecrate myself to be a missionary or a preacher.
+I consecrate myself to God to do His will where I am, be it in school, office, or kitchen, or wherever He may, in His wisdom, send me.” ― Watchman Nee, The Normal Christian… Click To Tweet

 Final thought: I love you and more importantly, God loves you so much.
 He hasn’t forgotten you, nor will He ever.